adrinecl/milestone-project2/docs/README.md

 <details>
 <summary>Future features</summary>
-- The option to pre-select the level difficulty when starting a new game.
+- The option to pre-select the size of the game area and the level difficulty when starting a new game.
 - A page to create an account and keep your score history, so the player can see if they have improved over time.
 - A paid version with extra fun features added to the game.
+Some special items could include being able to use some sort of potion to shorten the tail and make it easier to keep on playing for longer.
+- Some extra items like special candy in another shape that shows only for a limited amount of time and gives bonus points and / or shortens the Gummy Worm to make playing a bit easier for longer.
+- Some obstacles or items that "punish" the player for hitting them or eating them by mistake.
+These could for example lead to extra length of the Gummy Worm's tail without giving extra points, maybe even deducting points.
+Some of these features could depend on the difficult level chosen at the start.
+- Some levels could be a bonus with several pieces of candy and a timer, so the player has a chance to make the Gummy Worm eat the most candy in the time given.
+- Another feature could be giving the player the opportunity of saving and sharing a screen shot on social media before their demise, showing how long and colorful their Gummy Worm got, along with their level and score.
 - A mobile app version.
 - Terms and conditions (related to the game, user license agreement etc).
 - Privacy Policy and Cookies.